YottaDB/YDBDoc/ProgGuide/commands.rst

 The ZGOTO command leaves the invocation stack at the level specified by the integer expression.
 YottaDB implicitly terminates any intervening FOR loops and unstacks variables stacked with NEW commands as appropriate.

-Using ZGOTO 0 results in an exit from the current YottaDB invocation.
+A ZGOTO 0 from a call-in unwinds all the M stack frames and returns to the invoking C routine.
+For all other cases, ZGOTO 0 terminates the process.

 Using ZGOTO 0:entryref invokes the "unlink all" facility.
 It allows a process to disassociate itself from all routines it has linked, releases memory, and continue execution with entryref as the only current entry in the M virtual stack.
 ZGOTO 0:entryref preserves local variables and IO devices across this transition and performs the following: